newpatiente2e/docs/docs/30-create-new-patient-app/20-upload-doc.md

-# Upload a patient document
+# Upload a registration form

 Create a new patient registration form and upload it to the patient registration app.